 - 6 points

-- Typically this unit is assessed in the following ways: (1) an essay focusing on the theoretical background to integrated coastal zone management (25 per cent); (2) a learning portfolio based on critical analysis of key readings (35 per cent); and (3) a group project examining a specific aspect of coastal planning and management (40 per cent).
+Indicative assessments in this unit are as follows: (1) an essay focusing on the theoretical background to integrated coastal zone management (25 per cent); (2) a learning portfolio based on critical analysis of key readings (35 per cent); and (3) a group project examining a specific aspect of coastal planning and management (40 per cent).
 Further information is available in the unit outline.